SAEmnesia: Erasing Concepts in Diffusion Models with Supervised Sparse Autoencoders: Experiments and Results

-\textbf{Evaluation Metrics.} We employ a comprehensive evaluation framework that assesses multiple aspects of unlearning performance and model behavior.
-Our primary evaluation uses the UnlearnCanvas benchmark~\cite{zhang2024unlearncanvas} with Vision Transformer-based classifiers to measure three key metrics: Unlearning Accuracy (UA), which quantifies the proportion of samples from target concept prompts that are misclassified (i.e., successful unlearning); In-domain Retain Accuracy (IRA), measuring classification accuracy on retained concepts within the same domain; and Cross-domain Retain Accuracy (CRA), assessing accuracy on concepts from different domains such as object accuracy during style unlearning.
+\textbf{Evaluation metrics.} Our primary evaluation uses the UnlearnCanvas benchmark~\cite{zhang2024unlearncanvas} with Vision Transformer-based classifiers to measure three key metrics: Unlearning Accuracy (UA), which quantifies the proportion of samples from target concept prompts that are misclassified (i.e., successful unlearning); In-domain Retain Accuracy (IRA), measuring classification accuracy on retained concepts within the same domain; and Cross-domain Retain Accuracy (CRA), assessing accuracy on concepts from different domains such as object accuracy during style unlearning.
 To evaluate generation quality, we compute Fréchet Inception Distance (FID) scores across different unlearning configurations and multiplier values, quantifying both the quality and diversity of generated images.
-Complete results are reported for each tested model in Table~\ref{tab:fine_tuned_hp} and Table~\ref{tab:from_scratch_hp} in the Appendix.
-We also conduct specialized concept separation analysis by examining latent overlap between different concepts, with particular focus on the challenging \emph{Dogs vs. Cats} classification case, a known limitation of current SAE-based unlearning approaches~\cite{cywinski2025saeuron} that leads to concept interference, Results are presented in Appendix~\ref{sec:concept_interference}.